Reviews

 "Coach"

 In deference to the deposed biology teachers/coaches of the world, I write on World Wildlife Fund notepaper.
-The story begins in a surreal setting, moves to the Globe Theater of small town America, the basketball court; from there into the living rooms and kitchens of small town families; from there into the murky realm of suppressed sexuality and unrequited love; from there to the front page of small-town newspapers, and to the court of public opinion—guilty as charged.
-Coach Lambkin becomes the scapegoat for the community’s sins.
+The story begins in a surreal setting, moves to the Globe Theater of small town American, the basketball court; from there into the living rooms and kitchens of small town families; from there into the murky realm of suppressed sexuality and unrequited love; from there to the front page of small-town newspapers, and to the court of public opinion—guilty as charged.
+Coach Lambkin becomes the scapegoat for the community's sins.
 Finally he and Crabtree become confused in the newspaper account and in the minds of people.
 Chilling!

 Your description of Lambkin is crystal clear, down to the smoothing of the tie.
 Your depiction of the girls and their parents is excruciatingly honest.

--–Sharon Whitehead Professor of English
+-- Sharon Whitehead, Professor of English

 "Goodness"

 This story penetrates—like the awl Jack carried in his pocket.
 But the nature of good/evil, like sister Mary eludes Jack.
-The portrait of Mary in her “goodness” is chilling because it is so accurate, but for those who didn’t know our “Sister Mary.”
+The portrait of Mary in her "goodness" is chilling because it is so accurate, but for those who didn't know our "Sister Mary," there are thousands like her, millions even.
+Jack is Cain, cursed like the rest of us, only he knows it.
+He is not Lord Jim but he has met Kurtz.

--–Sharon Whitehead Professor of English
+-- Sharon Whitehead, Professor of English

 "The Lifesaver"